 Thurston declined to identify the four previous visitors, but said three of the four visited county sites in Adams, Dalton, Lee and Pittsfield that are being suggested as possible locations for a transit rail car manufacturing facility.

 "One only had interest in one industrial site," he said.
 "The others looked at every site in our package."

 Berkshire County is one of several areas in Massachusetts that have expressed an interest in being the site for a manufacturer to build new vehicles for the MBTA's Red and Orange lines.

 The contract stipulates that final assembly of those vehicles has to occur somewhere in the state.
 The project could bring between 200 and 250 jobs to the Berkshires depending on the amount of work that would need to be performed here.
-The deadline for companies to submit bids with the state was originally Feb.
-27, but has been moved to May 1.

 On Tuesday, the City Council unanimously approved a $1 million allocation from the GE economic development fund as an additional incentive to lure a manufacturer to the William Stanley Business Park in Pittsfield.
 PEDA, charged with overseeing the 52-acre business park, is also offering a $1 million incentive.
 The Stanley Business Park is the only one of the four county sites without an existing building.